 As a society, we hold the following values as central to our organisation and vision:

-- Humanism: concern for our fellow humans and our surrounding ecology;
+- Empathy: concern for our fellow humans and our surrounding ecology;

 - Solidarity & Mutual Aid: the point of civilisation is to work together;